 Base salaries provide our NEOs with a reasonable degree of financial certainty and stability.
 Our Compensation Committee annually reviews and determines the base salaries of our executives and evaluates the base salaries of new hires at the time of hire.
-In January 2021, our Compensation Committee (or our Board of Directors, with respect to our CEO) approved base salary increases of 4% for each of Mr. Lanfear, Dr. Vexler, Mr. Anicetti and Dr. Viret.
-These increases were approved following consideration of comparison to peer group salary increases and individual performance and were generally intended to align the base salaries of our NEOs with the 50th to 75th percentiles of similarly situated executives at our peer group companies.
-Mr. Stilwell's base salary was established as \$459,000 per year in 2021 in connection with his appointment as CFO.
+In December 2021, our Compensation Committee (or our Board of Directors, with respect to our CEO) approved base salary increases of 4% for each of Mr. Lanfear, Mr. Stilwell and Dr. Vexler.
+These increases were approved following the review of 2021 peer group salary increases and individual performance and were generally intended to align the base salaries of our NEOs with the 50th to 75th percentiles of similarly situated executives at our peer group companies.

-The table below shows our NEOs' 2021 and 2020 annual base salaries following such determinations.
+The table below shows our NEOs' 2022 and 2021 annual base salaries following such determinations.

-Annual Base Salary ary
+Annual Base Salary

-Name 2021 2020
+Name 2022 2021

-Dennis M. Lanfear \$ 808,102 \$ 777,040
+Dennis M. Lanfear \$ 840,000 \$ 808,102

-McDavid Stilwell \$ 459,000 \$
+McDavid Stilwell \$ 477,360 \$ 459,000

-Vincent Anicetti \$ 505,105 \$ 485,678

-Vladimir Vexler, Ph.D. \$ 481,407 \$ 462,891
+Vladimir Vexler, Ph.D. \$ 500,663 \$ 481,407

-Jean-Frédéric Viret, Ph.D. \$ 499,918 \$ 480,690